aepicos/clear-score/README.md

 ### Choice of framework

-I choice to write the task in Vue.js through the Vue-CLI, because
+I chose to write the task in Vue.js through the Vue-CLI, because
 - I have some experience with Vue and Ember, but none with Angular 4 or React
 - I'd rather do a good task than learn a new framework and deliver a half-baked result
 - Vue is more light-weight, less verbose and less opinionated than Ember